The 2nd Annual SECC Symposium

 (Sponsored by Seaway Bank)

-This interactive session, moderated by Lucille Dobbins, will focus on how entrepreneurs can secure access to capital, develop a business plan to attract investors and uncover potential pitfalls that could harm their business’ growth!
-The panelists will provide real world advice and stories of entrepreneurs’ journeys to inspire, motivate and educate.
+This interactive session, moderated by Lucille Dobbins, focused on how entrepreneurs can secure access to capital, develop a business plan to attract investors and uncover potential pitfalls that could harm their business’ growth!
+The panelists provided real world advice and stories of entrepreneurs’ journeys to inspire, motivate and educate.
+WATCH THE REPLAY

 Lucille Dobbins, Retired banker and former staffer for Mayor Harold Washington